alexander982/bs-plc/README.md

 To show metaoperands usage info open command palette with `Ctrl+Shift+P` and search for `BS PLC: Show Used Meta Operands`.
 This will open webview with usage information.

+### K and N pockets signals usage info

+To show pocket signals usage info open command palette with `Ctrl+Shift+P` and search for `BS PLC: Show K pocket usage` or `BS PLC: Show N pocket usage`.
+This will open webview with usage information.

 ## Planing features

 * cross references view